 Royalist = Cavaliers

 Humpty Dumpty was a powerful cannon that sat on the fortified walls of the town of Colchester.
-Even though the town was a stronghold for the Parliamentarians it was at the moment being held by the Royalists.
+Even though the town was a stronghold for the Rounders it was momentarily held by the Caviliers.

-The Rounders wanted their town back so they laid siege and brought enough fire power to weaken the fortified wall, causing the cannon to fall and break into such disrepair that neither the Cavaliers nor their horses could get the cannon back on the wall again.
+The Rounders wanted their town back so they laid siege and brought enough fire power to weaken the fortified wall, causing the cannon to fall and break into such disrepair that neither the Cavaliers nor their horses could get it back on the wall.

 A great civil war battle condensed into a simple children’s rhyme.
 If that’s the case, what’s up with Jack and Jill?